 … a wife, a mother, a daughter and a sister.

-… a trained labor doula, a certified yoga instructor, a trained placenta encapsulator, a stay-at-home-mom, and a marketing professional.
+… a cross-trained, certified labor doula, a certified 200-hour and 85-hour prenatal yoga instructor, a trained placenta encapsulator, a Birthing From Within Mentor-in-training, a hospitality & catering business owner, a wife, a mom, and a marketing professional.

 … a person who desires to use her knowledge and experience to help women transition into mothers in the most positive, empowered, and peaceful way possible.